For Auto-Target activities, you must check the reporting in Analytics Workspace and manually create an A4T panel.

 The Conversion rate metric from the A4T panel is not linked to the conversion event or the normalizing metric in the table.
 When you make the modifications suggested in this tutorial, the Conversion rate does not automatically adapt to the changes.
 Therefore, if you make the modification to one (or both) the conversion event attribution and the normalizing metric, then you must remember as a final step to also modify the Conversion rate, as shown above.

 Combining all of the steps above into a single panel, the figure below shows a complete view of the recommended report for Auto-Target A4T activities.
-This report is the same as that used by Target’s machine learning models to optimize your goal metric, and it incorporates all the nuances and recommendations discussed in this tutorial.
+This report is the same as that used by the Target ML models to optimize your goal metric, and it incorporates all the nuances and recommendations discussed in this tutorial.
 This report is also closest to the counting methodologies used in traditional Target-reporting driven Auto-Target activities.